-Food and Drink, Oral Health - adopted June 2024
+Food and Drink, Oral Health - adopted June 2025

 This setting regards snack and meal times as an important part of the day.
-Eating represents a social time for children and adults and helps children to learn about healthy eating.
+Eating represents a social time for children and adults and helps children to learn about healthy eating and tooth brushing.